mym2107/CSR-Conflict-Urbanism-Aleppo/Tutorials/Tutorial09/README.md

 In the above code remember to do the following:

-Line 35: Enter your MAP API Key from Mapbox
+Line 35: Enter your *MAP API Key* from Mapbox
 ```
 L.mapbox.accessToken = 'pk.eyJ1IjoiY3N0b2FmZXIiLCJhIjoiY2lnNnRwN3hpMDF4YnU3a3BkNjAzcnBvaCJ9.0EZvAi2Bvn1zGdLj6crPsA';
 ```

-Line 43: Enter the long, lat and zoom levels.
+Line 43: Enter the *long, lat and zoom levels*.
 By default it is set to Aleppo
 ```
     .setView([36.2, 37.2], 13)
 ```

-Line 45: Select your Base Layer.
-In this case I've selected Mapbox Satellite.
+Line 45: Select your *Base Layer*.
+In this case I've selected Mapbox OSM.
 You can also select the 2015 Image over Aleppo.
 If you would like to do so, please send us an email, to provide you with the MapID.
 If you are a student in the course, you will already have access to all our Map IDs.
 ```
     .addLayer(L.mapbox.tileLayer('mapbox.satellite'));
 ```

-Line 53: You need to read data from your geoJSON file
+Line 53: You need to read data from your *geoJSON file*
 ```
     .loadURL('unosatc.geojson')
 ```